DanielEWeeks/Daniel_E_Weeks/NOTES.md

 # Step 2: Customize the information

 To customize it with my own information, I had to modify these files and update some image files.
-Initially I changed these, but yet more modifications will be needed to fully customize it:
+Initially I changed these, but yet more modifications may be needed to fully customize it:

 ```